axiermo/Xarxes-Joc/README.txt

 There are some unexpected behaviours when multiple players choose the same username

-Game is the one provided as we are more focused in delievering good code
+Game is the one provided as we are more focused in delievering good code except it is limited to two players so its easier to test.